Holusion/holusion.com/_content_dev/en/tutorials/connect-router.md

 ### Other OS

 You can fetch the direct-access IP of your product using one of the following methods :
+-
 In the router's administration interface (http://tplinkwifi.net or http://192.168.0.1).
-Go to **DHCP > DHCP Clients List** and find your product.
+Go to <b>DHCP > DHCP Clients List</b> and find your product.
--
-Si on a besoin de son IP, 2 solutions :
 <center>
     <img class="img-fluid" src="/static/img/documentation/how-to/tp-link_2.jpg" alt="a router's admin UI"/>
 </center>